rjudy1/IntelligentSystems/hw4/README.md

 - random

 ## Usage
-In order to run the code provided, simply run `python hw3.py`.
-This will simulate the perceptron between 0s and 1s and the 0s and 9s, presenting the relevant plots.
+In order to run the code provided, simply run `python network.py`.

-The `Perceptron` class is meant to be modifiable for other neurons to change the training model.
+This will run the code for the classifier and autoencoder training and testing, presenting relevant plots.